josephcslater/array_to_latex/README.rst

 Play with it on `mybinder.org <https://mybinder.org/v2/gh/josephcslater/array_to_latex/master?filepath=Examples.ipynb>`_!

-| *New in* 0.37: Now handles complex arrays.
-| *New in* 0.38: Aligns columns neatly.
-| **0.40: Critical upgrade- 0.37-0.38 formatted incorrectly.**
-| **0.41: Critical upgrade- 0.37-0.40 formatted incorrectly.**
-| *New in* 0.43: Now handles 1-D Arrays.
-See new option ``row``
-| *New in* 0.50: Now works with Pandas DataFrames
-| *0.51*: Bug fix- remove extra blank lines in DataFrame tabular output
-| *0.52*: A few documentation typos fixed.
-No code changed.
-| *0.60*: Now handles strings in Pandas Dataframes.
-Fixes bug in exponentials and handling of exponentials.
-Please report errors!
 | *0.61*: Minor documentation improvements.
 No code changed.

 Install using ``pip install --user array_to_latex`` from your command prompt, **not the Python prompt**.